 “It wouldn’t be very wise of retailers to not be inclusive anymore,” Alia Khan, chairperson of the Islamic Fashion and Design Council, who moderated the panel “Modest Fashion Takes Centre Stage” at the recent GIE Summit, told Khaleej Times.
 “This is a very legitimate and strong market and they need to acknowledge, cater and satisfy it.”

-The council, known as IFDC, is a platform that provides support, initiatives and programmes to help make the industry more cohesive for Islamic fashion by bringing the industry players together to help them to generate more opportunities, she explained.
+The council, known as IFDC, is a platform that provides support, initiatives, and programs to help make the industry more cohesive for Islamic fashion by bringing the industry players together to help them generate more opportunities, she explained.

-International brands do sense to be recognising the potential of this relatively untapped niche.
-Popular brands such as DKNY, Tommy Hilfiger and Mango last year all launched their first collections for the holy month of Ramadan.
+International brands do seem to be recognizing the potential of this relatively untapped niche.
+Popular brands such as DKNY, Tommy Hilfiger, and Mango last year all launched their first collections for the holy month of Ramadan.

 The UAE, following Turkey, was the second-largest consumer of the clothing market in 2013, spending $22.5 billion.
 The UAE was also the best developed among Islamic economies for fashion based on a fashion indicator from 70 select countries.